sds/overcommit/README.md

 Within a hook category, there is a special type of hook configuration that applies to _all_ hooks in the category.
-This configuration looks like a normal hook configuration except it has the name `ALL` in all uppercase characters.
+This configuration looks like a normal hook configuration, except it has the name `ALL`:

 ```yaml
 PreCommit: